 In the not-so-distant past just about every man walking the street would have three things on him at all times: A watch, a wallet, and a handkerchief.
 These days most guys have replaced the watch with a phone and abandoned the noble handkerchief.
 We think that’s a shame, because the noble handkerchief, and especially its larger cousin, the bandana, is one of the lightest and most versatile pieces of gear you can carry.
 Today we’ll be reviewing lots of different products to help you find the best bandana for hiking.

-Best Hiking Bandanas and Alternative headgear
+Best Hiking Bandanas Reviewed

 When you’re out on the trail you have to watch everything you bring with you.
 Ounces add up to pounds and pounds send you home early with sore feet.
 One of the best things you can add to your kit is the basic bandana.